Out of Eden Walk: Connecting Humanity

 -

-Equipment: With almost twelve years of walking under his belt, Paul has honed the art of packing light.
-But the demands of being a writer on the move include keeping up with a fast-paced publishing schedule, often in “unwired” areas with limited or nonexistent Internet and mobile connectivity.
+Equipment: With almost 12 years of walking under his belt, Paul has honed the art of packing light.
+But the demands of being a writer on the move include keeping up with a fast-paced publishing schedule, often in “unwired” areas with limited or nonexistent internet and mobile connectivity.
 This can mean expensive satellite phone charges, as well as periodic laptop, sound recorder, and phone replacement.

 -